Thorpe Arnold

-Thorpe Arnold is a farming village and former civil parish, now in the parish of Waltham on the Wolds and Thorpe Arnold in the district of Melton, which is approximately 1.2 mi northeast of Melton Mowbray in Leicestershire, England.
-In 1931 the parish had a population of 128.
-On 1 April 1936 the parish was abolished and to form Waltham.
+Thorpe Arnold is a farming village in the civil parish of Waltham on the Wolds and Thorpe Arnold, in the district of Melton, in Leicestershire, England.
+It is approximately 1.2 mi northeast of Melton Mowbray.

 Geography

 Thorpe Arnold is situated on the top of a hill to the north-east of the town of Melton Mowbray.
 It has 35 occupied dwellings (2021).
 Nearby major cities include Leicester 15 mi, Nottingham 17.5 mi, and Peterborough 28.5 mi.

 In 1870–72, John Marius Wilson's Imperial Gazetteer of England and Wales described Thorpe Arnold as follows:

 "THORPE-ARNOLD, a parish in Melton-Mowbray district, Leicester; 1¾ mile NE of Melton-Mowbray r. station.
 Post town, Melton-Mowbray.
 Acres, 1,742.
 Real property, £2,811.
 Pop., 124.
 Houses, 25.
 The manor belongs to the Duke of Rutland.
 The living is a vicarage, united with Brentingby, in the diocese of Peterborough.
 Value, £400.
 Patron, the Duke of Rutland.
 The church is old."